 He accused some historians of relying too much on large abstract forces and opposed a downplaying the role of the individual.
 He said he did not agree that long term views got us anywhere or that it was a bourgeois revolution.
 He felt that this “economic determinist” viewpoint did not explain too much.

 Adamson echoes the prevailing academic orthodoxy that there was no bourgeois revolution largely because he felt there was no rising bourgeoisie and that people from all social classes can be found on either side of the struggle.

-According to a number of historians and I would include Adamson in them even Cromwell, it can be argued could be better understood as a representative of the declining gentry rather than the rising bourgeois.
+According to some historians and I would include Adamson in them even Cromwell, it can be argued could be better understood as a representative of the declining gentry rather than the rising bourgeois.
 Adamson believes that Cromwell never intended a revolution and come to think of it neither did those around him but according to Ann Talbot who indirectly countered Adamson’s point by saying “wished merely to restore what they believed to be the ancient constitution of the kingdom.
 The whole unpleasant episode could have been avoided if only Charles II had been a little wiser”.

 1. Not the main act but a prelude to drama 20 July 2007 Roger Richardson-Times Higher Education

 2. "These the times ... this the man": an appraisal of historian Christopher Hill by Ann Talbot 25 March 2003-www.wsws.org